dabrahams/SwiftRef/chapters/1550 Protocols.md

 <p class="draft item"> </p>
 A protocol is a set of [requirements](#requirements) enabling a uniform means of accessing functionality on adopting types.
-A class, structure or enumeration satisfying the requirements of a protocol may [adopt](#adoption) the protocol, in which case, the type can be accessed through its [conformance](#conformance) to the protocol.
+A class, structure or enumeration satisfying the requirements of a protocol may [adopt](#adoption) a protocol, in which case, the type may be accessed through its [conformance](#conformance) to the protocol.
 A type's conformance to a protocol consists of one [witness](#witness) for each requirement.
 A type adopting a protocol may gain default and other functionality via [extensions](#extension)